6736-shafi/shafi-retail-insights-assistant/LOCAL_SETUP.md

 ### 1. Start the Streamlit Interface

-Run the following command from the root directory (`retail-insights-assistant`):
+Run the following command from the root directory (`shafi-retail-insights-assistant`):

 ```bash
 streamlit run src/ui/app.py